IsaacSchemm/casthelper.exe/README.md

 (You can use these headers to redirect to raw video or audio content when you might normally return a web page.
 Note that text/html is missing from the Accept header.)

+Once the media is sent to the device, Cast Helper's main window will close.
+For Apple TV devices, another window will open to monitor playback; closing this window will stop the video on the Apple TV.
+(Roku devices continue to play on their own once the video is started.)